Britannia Village, Ottawa: Britannia Amusement Park

-Colourized postcard focussing on the covered promenade on the Britannia Pier, the only one of its’ kind in Canada.
+Colourized postcard focussing on the covered promenade on the Britannia Pier, the only one of its kind in Canada.
 A searchlight provided a spectacular night view (1911).

 Both the train and the trolley brought visitors to the park.
 The Britannia trolley station was the last stop before the trolley entered the roundabout to return to Ottawa (1927).

 The footbridge allowed trolley passengers to safely cross the train tracks into the park; it was a major attraction for youngsters who ascended to view the approaching smoke-billowing trains (1952).

 Trolley waiting at the Britannia trolley station alongside a locomotive.
 The train track evolved into the Trans Canada Trail.
 The park also had a mini train for children (1958).

+The popularity of the Britannia Pier was due, in part, to changing norms regarding courtship.
+Promenading on the pier provided young women and men an acceptable venue for courtship, which at the time was conducted under strict social conventions.
+In the early 1900s, interactions between young people were often confined to more chaperoned settings such as the family home.
+Promenading often naturally led to more structured social interaction, such as attending dances at Lakeside Gardens.
+Jungfernstieg (maiden’s walk), an urban promenade in Hamburg, Germany, was another example of a socially acceptable venue for courtship.